A Simple Yoga Practice for a Busy, Anxious Mind

-For Days When Your Mind Feels Overwhelmed, a 25-Minute Practice
+Yoga Practice For Days When Your Mind Is Overwhelmed

-Welcome, whether you are stumbling upon this blog post with a racing anxious mind or simply here searching for peace of mind, I hope you find a moment of relief in this calm and healing yoga space - CloudC Yoga.
+Welcome, whether you find this article with a racing anxious mind or are searching for peace of mind.
+We hope you find a moment of relief in this calm and healing yoga space - CloudC Yoga.

-I understand how ironic it sounds to be unable to control your own mind.
-Sometimes the mind can be so packed with lingering thoughts, and never "shut down".
-Even a simple daily life can be hard to go through - persistent worry, racing heartbeat, rapid breathing, etc.
+We understand how ironic it sounds to be unable to control your own mind.
+Sometimes the mind is so packed with lingering thoughts that it never shuts down.
+Even simple daily life can be hard to get through with persistent worry, racing heartbeat, rapid breathing, and more.

 Remember, whenever the mind becomes busy and anxious, you are not crazy.
-Never doubt yourself, but notice that the complexity of the mind is what makes us human.
-When you learn to study your mind and understand your thought patterns, the moments where you feel controlled by your own thoughts begin to fade.
+Never doubt yourself.
+Notice that the complexity of the mind makes us human.
+When you learn to study your mind and understand your thought patterns, moments of feeling controlled by your thoughts begin to fade.

 Letting Go of the Weight You Carry

-Yoga is a beautiful tool to help us navigate life's highs and lows.
-No one can ever escape from the reality that in life, we all have to carry different hats and responsibilities.
+Yoga is a beautiful companion while we experience life's highs and lows.
+No one can escape the reality that we all have to wear different hats and take on different responsibilities.
 Being capable can also be overwhelming.

-Ask yourself, when was the last time you truly turned inward, nurturing your body and mind without actively engaging in responsibilities or standards that you are trying to live up to?
+Ask yourself, when was the last time you truly turned inward, nurturing your body and mind without engaging in responsibilities or standards you are trying to live up to?

 Yoga doesn't ask you to be anything but yourself.
 Roll out your yoga mat, breathe, and do simple stretches.
-Deeply connect with your body and mind.
-Your mind, body and soul deserve your loving care.
+Connect with your body and mind.
+Your mind, body, and soul deserve your loving care.

 Starting with just 25 minutes a day or a week is all your mind and body need.
-Slow down, and find your peace of mind.
+Slow down and find your peace.

 Cat-Cow & Child's Pose: Allow the rhythm of your own breath to guide the movement of your spine.
 In Child's Pose, the goal is to feel the breath expanding into your back and feel the body soften and sink a little deeper.